 Big Butterfly Count

-It was great having people participate in this year's Big Backyard Butterfly Count.
-The results will be announced soon!
-We look forward to an even better count next year - and if you have suggestions how we can make improvements, or would like to help us organise it, please email the MBNZT: email.
+It was great having people participate in the 2025 Big Butterfly Count.
+We look forward to even more participation in 2026 - and if you have suggestions how we can make improvements, or would like to help us organise it, please email the MBNZT: email

 Tracking NZ’s Butterflies: How You Can Help